Model exploration in gravitational-wave astronomy with the maximum population likelihood: Model criticism with

 The results are shown in Fig.~\ref{fig:dist}.
 The vertical axis is $\ln\Lstroke$ while the horizontal axis is $\ln \L_\textrm{max}(M)$.
+The dark-grey region in the bottom-right corner is forbidden since $\Lstroke \geq \L_\textrm{max}(M)$ by construction.
+The grey contours show the one, two, and three-sigma contours for the expected distribution from the model.
+Only the black world datasets are consistent with the expected distribution, as the model is correctly specified in the black world.
+The colored dots, meanwhile, show ten random realizations of ($\ln\Lstroke, \ln \L_\textrm{max}(M)$) in colored worlds where the model is misspecified in various ways.
+This is fundamentally different from a typical Bayesian inference plot where the data are fixed and the model is varied.
+Here, the model is fixed to $M$ (Eq.~\ref{eq:M}), and we consider different datasets, which may or may not be misspecified depending on the world of our observer.

-The gray region in the bottom-right corner is forbidden since $\Lstroke \geq \L_\textrm{max}(M)$ by definition.
-The grey contours show the one, two, and three-sigma contours for our toy-model with $\mu=0$ and $\sigma=1$.
-The colored dots, meanwhile, show ten random realizations of each population analyzed with the toy-model.
-When the toy-model is sufficiently misspecified with respect to the true population, the observed population's values of $(\Lstroke, \L_\textrm{max}(M))$ typically do not reside within the three-sigma confidence interval of the expected distribution if the toy-model was well-specified.
-Moreover, the different colors of dots all cluster in different regions.
-For example, when the toy-model is too broad (purple), the dots cluster above-right of the correctly specified distribution.
-When the model is shifted away from the correct peak (salmon), the dots cluster to the left of the correctly specified distribution.
-Finally, if the model is well-specified (black) then the observed population clusters within the expected distribution for the toy-model.
-By studying where the observed values of $(\Lstroke, \L_\textrm{max}(M))$ fall on this diagram, one can gain some insight into the way in which the model is misspecified.
+When the model $M$ is sufficiently misspecified with respect to the true distribution, it becomes unlikely for our observer to obtain values of $(\Lstroke, \L_\textrm{max}(M))$ that reside within the expected three-sigma interval---a sign of misspecification.
+Interestingly, the different colored dots cluster in different regions.
+For example, in the world where the model $M$ is too broad (purple), the dots cluster above-right of the gray contours.
+In the world where the model $M$ is shifted away from the true peak (salmon), the dots cluster to the left of the gray contours.
+By studying \textit{where} one's observed values of $(\Lstroke, \L_\textrm{max}(M))$ fall on this diagram, one can gain some insight into the way in which one's model is misspecified.
+This example focuses on relatively simple forms of misspecification involving the mean and variance.
+Other forms of misspecification (e.g., involving skewness and kurtosis) are, of course possible as well.
+Given all the ways that a model can be misspecified, the ``shifting model'' / ``narrowing model'' arrows on Fig.~\ref{fig:dist} should be taken as rule-of-thumb signposts.

-In practice, it may be computationally challenging to create plots like Fig.~\ref{fig:dist} for population studies in gravitational-wave astronomy.
-While it is easy to create mock datasets, it is time-consuming to calculate individual event likelihoods for one dataset, let alone thousands.
+In practice, it is computationally challenging to create plots like Fig.~\ref{fig:dist} for population studies in gravitational-wave astronomy.
+While it is easy to create mock datasets, it is time-consuming to calculate individual-event likelihoods for one dataset, let alone thousands.
 There may be workarounds.
 We discuss this possibility in greater detail below.